 No parent wants to see the bubble burst on a child’s youthful innocence.
 Yet sooner or later, kids start asking hard questions about life in the real world.
 In today’s media-driven society, children are being exposed to life outside the playground at a much earlier age.
-News coverage of the crisis in Darfur and the war in Iraq can leave a child filled with questions.
+News coverage of the situation in Syria and Iraq can leave a child filled with questions.
 So what’s a parent to do?

 A generation ago, educators harped on the value of exposing children first hand to the realities of the past.
 Video footage of the holocaust was shown in 5th grade classrooms.
 Elementary schools tuned in to watch the bodies stacked in Vietnam.